pingcap/docs/tidb-cloud/tidb-cloud-quickstart.md

     Your TiDB Cloud cluster will be created in several minutes.

-6. During the creation process, perform security settings for your cluster:
+6. After the creation is completed, perform security settings for your cluster:

     1. Click **Security Settings** in the upper-right corner of the cluster area.
     2. In the **Security Settings** dialog box, set a root password to connect to your cluster, and then click **Apply**.
 If you do not set a root password, you cannot connect to the cluster.